Robin Farquharson: Call to the Warden of All Souls College

 As Michael Dummett recalls, in 1955 Farquharson sat the Fellowship examination for All Souls College.
 On the evening before an election meeting was held to discuss Farquharson's admission as a Fellow, the Warden of the college received a telephone call, which started with the words: "Do you have a pen and paper?"
-Farquharson tried to dictate what Dummett describes (he was not present himself) as a "lengthy statement in quasi-technical language, expounding a discovery in which would have solve [sic] many problems in mathematics, mathematical logic, physics, economics and the theory of voting."
+Farquharson tried to dictate what Dummett describes (he was not present himself) as a "lengthy statement in quasi-technical language, expounding a discovery which would have solve [sic] many problems in mathematics, mathematical logic, physics, economics and the theory of voting."

-Dummett's clarifies the accuracy of his recollection: "I know very well what it was like: though I was away for the year in California, Farquharson also telephoned me there in just the same manner."
+Dummett clarifies the accuracy of his recollection: "I know very well what it was like: though I was away for the year in California, Farquharson also telephoned me there in just the same manner."

 Farquharson was undergoing an attack of his mental illness, which it is believed caused him to contact the College Warden.

 Dummett believes that Farquharson was far and above the best candidate for the election to the college; however, the Warden chose to mention Farquharson's telephone call to the Fellows, and Dummett believes the Warden "...inferred that Farquharson had gone mad", which no doubt led to his not being elected to the senior position of Fellow at All Souls College.

 Farquharson briefly describes the incident in Drop Out!: "...when as a candidate for a Fellowship of All Souls, I had destroyed my chances by a telephone call to the Warden, calling him from his high table to tell him that I had a message from God for him."

 Mental health activism

-After fully dropping out Farquharson did some work supporting the mental health patient reform groups of the late 1960s, working with organisations such as the Mental Patients' Union.
+After fully dropping out, Farquharson did some work supporting the mental health patient reform groups of the late 1960s, working with organisations such as the Mental Patients' Union.
 He wrote, campaigned and argued with other members of the group for mental patients to have a greater say in their own treatment.
 He also helped to secure squatted sites and rent houses for groups to hold meetings and simply for a place to live.

 Farquharson was a mental health activist working both with Tommie Ritchie in the Scottish Union of Mental Patients (SUMP) during 1972 and then the Mental Patients Union in 1973, shortly before his death.

 He was the first member of SUMP from outside Hartwood Hospital.

 Later life and work

-After being rejected from a prospective Fellowship at All Souls College, Oxford, Farquharson worked for a brief time as an academic at Cambridge University.
-After losing this job he worked in various other administrative positions, including as a manager for a call centre.
+After being rejected for the prospective Fellowship at All Souls College, Oxford, Farquharson worked for a brief time as an academic at Cambridge University.
+After losing this job, he worked in various other administrative positions, including as a manager for a call centre.
 He also contributed to the counter-cultural Bitman magazine, which published a special obituary edition as a tribute to him after his death in 1973.

 His friend Guy Legge, who knew him from his time in Horton Hospital, thought Robin was an alcoholic and blames his wild mood swings on his dependency.